YoannDeb/twitch_leak_csv_reader/README.md

 * For the year 2021, range is 1 to 10.
 * Each month is the month of pay, corresponding to the previous month of stream.

-## Changing streamer analyzed:

-* You can find ID of the streamer with his username using a site like https://www.streamweasels.com/support/convert-twitch-username-to-user-id/ .
-* Replace constant STREAMER_ID value at the beginning of twitch_leak_csv_reader.py with your favorite text editor to the one of the streamer you want. (example STREAMER_ID = 12345678)

-## Requirements:

-* You need python3
-* You can install python 3 from official site : https://www.python.org/

 ## Launch analysis: